omarsar/clinical_nlp_elastic/.ipynb_checkpoints/READMe-checkpoint.md

 ### Project Status
 - Phase 1 - Proposal of indexing, feature engineering, and analytics (read more)
-- Phase 2 - Coming soon!
+- Phase 2 (Coming soon!) - More details on project, data, research, etc.

 ### Future Ideas
 - General NLP pipeline for mental disorder analysis and text analytics
 - Integrate logstash for gathering, processing, and indexing more cases
+- Build a machine learning or deep learning dedicated API to automatically perform prediction of new mental disorder cases

 ### Contact Information
 - [Elvis Saravia](https://twitter.com/omarsar0)